SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_4-create-analytic-model/dsp_modeling_4-create-analytic-model.md

     ![Calculated Measure - Quantity](./images-dsp_modeling_4-create-analytic-model/DS_CM_Quantity.png)

-11. As the measure should reflect the number of product types with a quantity higher than 10, a specific aggregation by PRODUCT ID is required.
+11. The measure should reflect the number of product types with a quantity higher than 10.
+Therefore, a specific aggregation by PRODUCT ID is required.
 Configure an Exception Aggregation with type `SUM` and the Exception Aggregation Dimension `PRODUCTID`.
 Now, all results of the defined expression are summed up by the Product ID even if the Product ID is not selected in a report and visible in the drill-down.

   ![Calculated Measure - Quantity](./images-dsp_modeling_4-create-analytic-model/DS_ExceptionAggregation.png)